Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 > **Note**
 >
-> Tip: The above example uses the global $plugindir$ macro instead of the Icinga 1.x
+> Tip: The above example uses the global `PluginDir` constant instead of the Icinga 1.x
 > $USER1$ macro.
 It also replaces the Icinga 1.x notation with $ARGn$ with freely
 > definable macros.